Back to Insights

 1. Evaluate what you have at the moment –

-Take a stock of what you have right now.
+Take stock of what you have right now.
 What kind of computers are available to your employees (including which operating systems they run)?
 What are your critical software and other systems (typically, this is your business line-up app)?
 What’s happening to your current systems?
 What aren’t they?

 You’ll need to make sure all of these are Microsoft 365 compatible or plan to upgrade them at the same time.
-Since Microsoft 365 is a cloud-based, this isn’t usually too much of a problem.
+Since Microsoft 365 is cloud-based, this isn’t usually too much of a problem.
 If you get a plan that includes desktop versions of Office programmes (Outlook, Word, PowerPoint, Excel), this is where you may have problems with older machines.

 You’ll need to figure out what you want to move on to Microsoft 365 during this step.
 Some firms opt to start with a clean slate, which is fine.
 But most want their email and existing files migrated to Microsoft 365.
 Before you migrate, you will need to know what you want to do.